Public transit was free for many Coloradans in August. When fares returned, many riders stayed, data shows.

 While ridership continued to grow after the zero-fare promotion ended for many agencies, the end of vacation season and the start of the school year could factor into the boost, transit leaders warned.

-The Archuleta County Mountain Express, which runs in Pagosa Springs, Arboles and Durango, recorded 612 riders in September, a 105 bump from riders in July.
+The Archuleta County Mountain Express, which runs in Pagosa Springs, Arboles and Durango, recorded 612 riders in September, a 105 bump from ridership in July.
 The transit agency is exploring a way to make transit free year-round, according to CASTA.

 Pueblo Transit, which offered free service from the city’s largest food distribution site in August, also saw sustained ridership numbers after fares returned with about 17% more riders recorded in September compared with July.

-And in Fountain, south of Colorado Springs along I-25, 135 more people rode the bus in September than in July.
+And in Fountain, south of Colorado Springs along Interstate 25, 135 more people rode the bus in September than in July.

 “We were very happy with what we saw during that month because we think it helped us get back a lot of our pre-COVID riders,” Todd Evans, Fountain’s deputy city manager said.